Skip to content Skip to main navigation Report an accessibility issue

 Senior Systems Engineer and Technical Fellow – ERC, Inc.

-Dougherty graduated from The University of Tennessee in 1962 with a B.S. in mechanical engineering and from UTSI in 1970 with an M.S. in aerospace engineering.
-He continued studies in Aerospace Engineering and Engineering Management at UTSI and at the University of Alabama in Huntsville.
+Dougherty received his bachelor’s in mechanical engineering in 1962 and his master’s in aerospace engineering from UTSI in 1970.
+He continued studies in aerospace engineering and engineering management at UTSI and at the University of Alabama in Huntsville.

 James “Jim” Gray, M.D.

-Jim Gray James R. Gray attended the University of Tennessee and graduated with highest honors in 1982 from the Department of Engineering Science and Mechanics, focusing on biomedical engineering.
+James Gray graduated from the University of Tennessee with highest honors in 1982 from the Department of Engineering Science and Mechanics, focusing on biomedical engineering.
 He went on to study medicine at Vanderbilt University School of Medicine, graduating in 1986.
+Gray is currently a physician member of Tennessee Oncology, one of the largest private clinical oncology practice and research groups in the country and serves as medical director of Provision CARES Proton Therapy in Nashville.

 Scott N. Hilleary